akitiss/aprilSoftDev/24_bt_DoubleA2.0_aprilL-aahanM/readme.md

 QCC:
 - how does nav drop down work???
-- what is rem
+- WHAT IS REM????

 q0: 1
 q0b: Joshua Liu, Yuki Feng
-q1:
+q1: Bootstrap.
+We think its easier to use and has more variety in colors and customization